-- The number one cause of lung cancer in the world among non-smokers*
+- Radon is the number one cause of lung cancer in the world among non-smokers*

-- The second leading cause of lung cancer in the world
+- Radon is the second leading cause of lung cancer in the world

-- Responsible for about 21,000 lung cancer deaths every year
+- Radon is responsible for about 21,000 lung cancer deaths every year

 How to Test for Radon in Your Home